Gum Treatment Procedure at Cosmecare Dentistry – Dental Clinic in Chembur

 What Signs and Symptoms you should see before getting Gum Treatment?

 - Receding gums

 - Formation of deep pockets between the tooth and gums

-Antibiotics like tetracyclines, doxycycline and minocycline can be given to treat the bacteria responsible for gum diseases.
-Thes can be used along with surgical or nonsurgical treatment .
+Antibiotics like tetracycline, doxycycline and minocycline can be given to treat the bacteria responsible for gum diseases.
+These can be used along with surgical or nonsurgical treatment.

-This is the most commonly done surgery to reduce pocket depths which involves raising a flap og the gum and deeper cleaning the bone area.
-Any irregularities on the surface of the bone are smoothend.
-This is alos known as Pocket Reduction Surgery .
+This is the most commonly done surgery to reduce pocket depths which involves raising a flap of the gum and deeper cleaning the bone area.
+Any irregularities on the surface of the bone are smoothened.
+This is also known as Pocket Reduction Surgery.

 This is done for regrowth of the lost bone so as to support the teeth.
 The procedure involves using your own, synthetic or donated bone which is packed in the area of deficient bone, in order to accelerate the process of bone formation.

 Soft Tissue Grafting:

 This procedure mainly encourages gum tissue growth where the gum has receded.
 Grafts are mostly taken from the roof of the mouth and locally stitched in place.